 Let’s start with a small example.
 Raj purchased a health insurance plan for himself and duly paid all the premiums to avail of its benefits.
 Suddenly one day, he bumps into a door and injures his toes.
 He goes to the hospital and is treated in the outpatient department.
-He raises a claim under his health insurance plan - but it got rejected because OPD treatments are permanently excluded from his health insurance coverage!
+He raises a claim under his health insurance plan, but it got rejected because OPD treatments were not included in his policy.
+Many standard health insurance plans exclude OPD treatments unless an additional OPD cover is purchased.
 As a result, he had to pay for all his medical expenses himself.

 So, what you can surmise from the example is that just owning health insurance isn’t enough.
 You should also be aware of the reasons that can lead to your claim getting rejected by the insurer, so you are not caught off guard at the time of the claim.
 You surely don’t want to pay your medical bills from your own pocket even after having a health insurance plan!